 - 1. When do Operations staff determine if cost relief should be provided to an employer? - a.
 Operations staff will review claims for cost relief throughout the life of a claim. - b.
 This includes reviewing claims for cost relief as decisions are made (e.g., referral from Claims Entitlement Services to Case Management, when a claimant is placed on long-term earnings loss benefits and at claim closure). - 2.
 What type of costs can be charged to the reserve? - a.
 Compensation. - b.
 Medical. - c.
 Pension/long-term earnings loss benefits. - d.
 Rehabilitation, or - e.
 All of the above. - 3.
 What amount of partial claim costs can be charged to the reserve? - a.
 A percentage of costs charged to expense codes (e.g., wage loss, medical, etc.), - b.
 Costs before and/or after specific dates, or - c.
 A combination of (a) and (b) above. - 4.
-Team Leaders will approve cost relief equal to or greater than \$100,000. - 5.
 Are employers notified if they qualify for cost relief? - a.
 Operations staff will notify employers in writing if a claim qualifies for cost relief.
 The letter will note: - i.
 The reason why they are receiving cost relief, and - ii.
-How much cost relief they will receive.
+How much cost relief they will receive. - If an employer requests a review for cost relief, Operations staff will provide the employer the results of the review in writing.

-- b.
-If an employer requests a review for cost relief, Operations staff will provide the employer the results of the review in writing. - 6.
-What happens when an employer disagrees with a decision regarding cost relief? - a.
-An employer may submit a request of appeal regarding the cost relief decision (POL 21/2013, Appeals Claims). - Upon request, the WCB may provide copies of claim documents relevant to the cost relief decision to the employer or their representative (POL 05/2017, Privacy of Information). - 7.
+- 5. What happens when an employer disagrees with a decision regarding cost relief? - a.
+An employer may submit a request of appeal regarding the cost relief decision (POL 21/2013, Appeals Claims). - Upon request, the WCB may provide copies of claim documents relevant to the cost relief decision to the employer or their representative (POL 05/2017, Privacy of Information). - 6.
 In situations where cost relief has been granted, employers may request to have their previous years' discount/surcharge calculation reviewed (POL 27/2016, Experience Rating Program Discounts or Surcharges).

 Effective Date April 1, 2021

 Approved Date March 10, 2021

 Legislative Authority The Workers' Compensation Act, 2013 Sections 112 & 145.

+Document History (1) ch 1, 2022.
+Housekeeping update to the procedure to remove rence to secondary approval amounts.

-Document History (1) POL and PRO 11/2017, Second Injury and Re-Employment Reserve (effective October 1, 2017 to March 31, 2021).
+(2) POL and PRO 11/2017, Second Injury and Re-Employment Reserve (effective October 1, 2017 to March 31, 2021).

-(2) POL and PRO 21/2010, Second Injury and Re-Employment Reserve (effective February 3, 2012 to September 30, 2017).
+(3) 21/2010, Second Injury and Re-Employment Reserve ary 3, 2012 to September 30, 2017).

-(3) POL and PRO 14/1999, Second Injury and Re-Employment Reserve (effective February 1, 2000 to February 2, 2012).
+(4) 4/1999, Second Injury and Re-Employment Reserve ary 1, 2000 to February 2, 2012).

 Complements POL 03/2021 Second Injury and Re-Employment Reserve

 POL 07/2021 Arising Out of and In the Course of Employment

 POL 27/2016 Experience Rating Program - Discounts or Surcharges

 POL 14/2017 Funding

 POL 04/2017 Injuries - Occupational Disease

 POL 04/2011 Injuries - Traveling for or Attending Medical Aid or Return-to-Work Programming

 POL 05/2014 Occupational Disease Reserve

-PRO 17/2016 Overpayment Recovery - Compensation
+PRO ) 17/2016 Overpayment Recovery - Compensation

 POL 12/2017 Pre-Existing Conditions - Aggravation or Acceleration

 POL 05/2017 Privacy of Information

 POL 13/2017 Rate Setting Model

 POL 08/1996 Return-to-Work Plans

 POL 08/2017 Serious and Willful Misconduct

 POL 10/2016 Suspension - While Incarcerated

 POL 10/2021 Suspension of Benefits

+ADN /I PRO 01/2022 Secondary Approval Levels